mohitrathor98/Docker-Kubernetes-Notes/Week12-Managing-Data-And-Volumes/kubernetes-volumes.md

 - Container Storage Interface
 - Allows any type of file storage system to connect with the container.
     Ex: AWS EFS CSI Driver

+### Persistent Volumes

+- We need volumes to be accessible for the pods running on multiple nodes of a cluster.
+- There may be cases where we need pod and node-independent volumes.

+- We can have multiple persistent volumes independent to any pod or node.
+- The pod or node can have persistent volume claims to access the volumes.